valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

       * Custom UIs can be built using your tool of choice (React, Angular, etc), using the API

+* **Open:** a fully open approach:

+  * **Open Source:** install with pip or docker
-* **Fully Extensible** using standard IDEs such as VSCode or PyCharm.
+  * **Open Technology:** using standard IDEs such as VSCode or PyCharm.
 All of the key technology concepts you mastered above (Flask, SQLAlchemy) still fully apply.

-This application was created using the API Logic Server CLI (Command Language Interface), as follows:
+This application was created using the API Logic Server CLI (Command Language Interface), with 1 command:

 ```bash
 ApiLogicServer create --project_name=ApiLogicProject --db_url=nw-  # use Northwind, no customizations